2. Constitutional Supercooling

 |A small fluctuation or "bump" of the interface now encounters a supercooled liquid, ready to freeze quickly.
 While there is still the heat of solidification that needs to be removed, the necessary energy flow doesn't have to go exclusively to the solid part.
 Heat can now also flow into the supercooled liquid.
 All that happens is that the liquid heats up somewhat but that doesn't matter as long as the temperature stays below the melting point.
 Freezing can still occur.|

-and a randomly formed small bump may quickly grow into a needle.
-The needle
+the supercooled melt, and a randomly formed small bump may quickly grow into a needle.
+The

-will sprout secondary needles as indicated above, tertiary needles (not shown)
+needle will sprout secondary needles as indicated above, tertiary needles (not shown) and

 The structure then resembles a kind of tree and that's why our highly educated forebears, who spoke Latin and ancient Greek as a matter of course, in contrast to you and me (but not one of my daughters), called it dendrite or tree-like.

 |My drawing skills are limited, so please realize that there is not just one dendrite, but lots of them, all over the place.
 They also don't grow just perpendicular to the the old interface but also at inclined angles.
 The ones that are nearly at right angles and crystallographically favorably oriented (some crystal planes can grow faster than others) will soon crowd out the less fortunate ones, and in the end it looks like the picture shown in the backbone, or like this one:|